Aug 2nd 2018

 On a long flight or layover, you’ll be glad to have snacks that hold up in your carry-on and don’t require refrigeration.
 Pack snacks that travel well.
 (Sorry, that banana isn’t going to make it.)
 A few suggestions for healthy, on-the-go snacks include:

-- Fruit bars or veggie bars from That’s it.
+- Fruit bars from That’s it.

 - Dehydrated fruits and vegetables